yourlabs/blog/content/posts/2020-07-27-the-3-problems-of-django.en.md

-For example, Django would need to have a base.html that can display a `View.title` attribute, exactly like in all CMS and frameworks that exist on top of Django, and that Iommi solves with a **beautiful python API for generating HTML**, because of the problem with templates.
+For example, Django would need to have a base.html that can display a `View.title` attribute, exactly like in all CMS and frameworks that exist on top of Django, and that [Iommi](https://docs.iommi.rocks) solves with a **beautiful python API for generating HTML**, because of the problem with templates (see below), or [Ryzom](https://yourlabs.io/oss/ryzom) which also provide data-binding with django-channels.

 ## 3. No menus ?